Metro’s bomb unit investigates object thrown into southeast valley apartment

 The unit will determine what exactly was thrown into the apartment, he said.

-Gordon said he didn’t anticipate the unit’s work to cause further evacuations.
+Gordon said he didn’t anticipate the unit’s work to require further evacuations.

 There were two adult women and an infant inside the targeted apartment, Gordon said, and they escaped.
 The American Red Cross assisted them with temporary shelter.